envirodatascience/final-project-wildfire/README.md

 This dataset includes wildfire and prescribed fire information from 1984 - 2024 across the continental United States.
 For supporting evidence and explanation, we also reference the paper by Eidenshink et al. (2007) titled 'A Project for Monitoring Trends in Burn Severity'.
 Available here: https://www.mtbs.gov/sites/mtbs/files/inline-files/Eidenshink-final.pdf.

 The Colab document contains detailed information on how we produced our analysis, as well as our outputs.
-The Presentations slides
+The Presentations slides contain key takeaways and interpretation of results.